anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

     |------ pledge enrollment-request ------>|-store (PER)
     |                                        |
 ~~~~
-{: #exchangesfig_uc2_1 title='Request collection (registrar-agent - pledge)' artwork-align="left"}
+{: #exchangesfig_uc2_1 title='Request collection (Registrar-Agent - pledge)' artwork-align="left"}

-TLS MAY be optionally used to provide privacy for the interaction between the registrar-agent and the pledge, see {{pledgehttps}}.
+TLS MAY be optionally used to provide privacy for the interaction between the Registrar-Agent and the pledge, see {{pledgehttps}}.

-Note: The registrar-agent may trigger the pledge for the PVR or the PER or both.
+Note: The Registrar-Agent may trigger the pledge for the PVR or the PER or both.
 It is expected that this will be aligned with a service technician workflow, visiting and installing each pledge.

 ### Pledge-Voucher-Request (PVR) - Trigger {#pvrt}

 Triggering the pledge to create the PVR is done using HTTP POST on the defined pledge endpoint: "/.well-known/brski/tpvr"

-The registrar-agent PVR trigger Content-Type header is: `application/json`.
+The Registrar-Agent PVR trigger Content-Type header is: `application/json`.
 Following parameters are provided in the JSON object:

 * agent-provided-proximity-registrar-cert: base64-encoded registrar EE TLS certificate.